PiggyMouth/MPC-CBF_for_ADS/README.md

 ## Carla

-The simulation is performed using [Carla simulator](https://github.com/carla-simulator/carla) version 0.9.12.
+The simulation is performed using [Carla simulator](https://github.com/carla-simulator/carla) version 0.9.12 with Python version 3.6.

 ## Scenarios